 - Original and copy of Kenyan Work/Resident’s permit (for non-Kenyan citizens)

-- Certified bank statements for the last 3 months (at least) issued within 14 days of your submission
+- Certified bank statements for the last 3 months (at least) issued within 14 days of your submission.
+I recommend submitting 6 months statement.
+This is also compulsory when applying in Nigeria.

 - Return flight reservation